37 Downing Street

 Food, drink and shopping

-From cozy pubs and carveries through to fine dining, Surrey has plenty on the menu for fans of food and drink.
+From cosy pubs and carveries through to fine dining, Surrey has plenty on the menu for fans of food and drink.
 There are a great deal of pubs located in beautiful settings across the county with comforting homemade food and pub grub.
-If cafes are you thing, you won’t have to look far to get your afternoon tea with town centres and riverside establishment offering the very best.
+If cafes are your thing, you won’t have to look far to get your afternoon tea with town centres and riverside establishment offering the very best.

-Shopping in Surrey is also an experience in itself with everything from farmers markets and independent boutique shops through to high street chains and shopping centres.
+Shopping in Surrey is also an experience in itself with everything from farmer's markets and independent boutique shops through to high street chains and shopping centres.
 Head on over to Guildford with its 240 retailers or check out one of the street markets that can be found in Kingston town centre or Dorking.

 If you’d rather kick back with some entertainment instead, one of the most exciting events in Surrey is the annual music festival in Guildford and a selection of fantastic firework displays throughout October and November.